 Grade Point Average (GPA)

-Grade point averages are computed on the following grades: "A," "B," "C," "D," "F" or "I" and any pluses or minuses that appear on the record.
-In computing a grade point average, an "I" counts as an "F" until replaced by the earned grade.
-Grades of "P," "W," "NA" or "NC" are not used when computing the GPA.
+Grade point averages are computed on the following grades: "A," "B," "C," "D," "F," or "I" and any pluses or minuses that appear on the record.
+In computing a GPA, an "I" counts as an "F" until replaced by the earned grade.
+Grades of "P," "W," "NA," or "NC" are not used when computing the GPA.

 Overall and Institutional GPA

-A student's overall grade point average (GPA) is comprised of all work completed at the collegiate level, including work completed at The University of Alabama as well as work completed at other post secondary institutions and accepted for credit at The University of Alabama in accordance with the Transfer Credit Policy.
+A student's overall GPA is comprised of all work completed at the collegiate level, including work completed at The University of Alabama as well as work completed at other postsecondary institutions and accepted for credit at The University of Alabama in accordance with the Transfer Credit Policy.
 A student's institutional GPA is comprised solely of work completed at The University of Alabama.
 Both the overall and institutional GPA calculations take into account all attempted work that comprise each individual GPA.
-All failed, repeated or otherwise insufficient coursework is used to make the calculations.
+All failed, repeated, or otherwise insufficient coursework is included in the calculations.